DougGregor/swift-evolution/proposals/nnnn-expression-macros.md

 * Syntactic macro expansions are re-parsed and re-type-checked, which incurs more compile-time overhead than an approach that (say) manipulated the AST or IR directly.
 * Syntactic macros are not *hygienic*, meaning that the way in which a macro expansion is processed depends on the environment in which it is expanded, and can affect that environment.

 The proposed macro design attempts to mitigate these problems, but they are somewhat fundamental to the use of syntactic macros.
-On balance, the ease-of-use and easy-of-interpretation of syntactic macros outweighs these problems.
+On balance, the ease-of-use and ease-of-interpretation of syntactic macros outweighs these problems.

 ### Macros defined as separate programs